4 Pitfalls Men Under 35 Must Avoid If They Want to Be Successful

 Because of this, pornography is more profitable than Major League Baseball, the NBA, and the NFL combined.

-Multiple studies have done showing the link between active pornography use and decreased brain function.
+Multiple studies have been done showing the link between active pornography use and decreased brain function.

 And of course, why should you make the effort to talk to your crush when you can pull up the internet and easily find someone who looks like her?